blues/note-outboard-dfu/test/README.md

 # Test

-This folder contains app that stress test Outboard DFU against a host app that is sending a high volume of commands over the I2C bus to the Notecard.
+This folder contains an app that stress tests Outboard DFU against a host app that is sending a high volume of commands over the I2C bus to the Notecard.

 The apps are Arduino sketches for STM32 and ESP32 boards.